 You wish if someone could give an overview, say, a map and compass suitable for an engineer, to help you embark on the journey of mastering it all.
 This blog post is for you.

-Just like you, I am a software engineer, and have been through that journey.
-Hopefully, my experience is relevant and useful in helping you chart out your own course.
+Like you, I am a software engineer and have been through that journey.
+My experience is relevant, and you can use it for charting out your own course.
 Apart from programming, I also love to trek in the Himalayas.
 I see interesting parallels in my ML journey and high altitude treks.
 Through those parallels, I will explain how you can plan and go on an ML expedition.

 A Trekking Expedition

-Irresistible Allure: I am typically drawn to a trek by hearing or reading about it.
-The peaks, trail, valley, terrain… people gushing that it is a beautiful and challenging trek.
+Irresistible Allure: I am drawn to a trek by hearing or reading about it.
+The peaks, trails, valley, and terrain.
+People gushing that it is a beautiful and challenging trek.
 It is an allure difficult to resist.
 But before I invest time, energy and resources, I ask: is the trail worth it?
 What is the experience like?
 Why should I go on it?
-I read people’s blog, see photos, spend time on Google Earth.
+I read people’s blogs, see photos, spend time on Google Earth.
 In the end, I either say “Naah!” or I am even more hooked into doing it.

 Study the Terrain: That is when the real work starts.
 Every trek has its challenges.
 So I study the terrain on Google Maps and Google Earth.
-I spend quite a bit of time looking elevation maps, reading blogs, understanding points of no returns, possible escape routes so that I know key geographical features, difficulties and dangers.
+I spend time looking at elevation maps, reading blogs, understanding points of no returns, and possible escape routes.
+I want to know key geographical features, difficulties, and dangers.